 Despite the recent council approval for the development, the application process has not exactly been smooth sailing.
 It was reported that a Sunnybank resident approached council about the development during the application process, and expressed in a submission to council concerns regarding securities and increase of cars detour or overflow of parking from Market Square.

 “Our main concern is the proposed Market Square development and the impact of the increase in visitors and restaurants will have on all houses around the Market Square area,” the submission said, according to the Southern Star.

 Despite the concerns, management and leasing company Chesterton International, which manages the centre, said residents should expect minimal disruption during construction because there was careful consideration going into the development's planning.

 According to the Southern Star, part of council’s approval of the application included an acknowledgement of resident concerns.
-To minimise the impact on the neighbourhood, they added conditions that site works cannot start until a temporary 50-space carpark at 356 McCullough Street, with operation hours between 7am and 10pm.
+To minimise the impact on the neighbourhood, they added conditions that site works cannot start until a temporary 50-space carpark at the proposed market square site at 356 McCullough Street, with operation hours between 7am and 10pm.

 However, despite initial concerns of disruptions to everyday life, the developers are confident their proposed shopping centre upgrade and expansion will be the answer to Sunnybank's long-term sustainability.